tsherif/luma.gl/docs/api-reference/core/animation-loop-proxy.md

 ```

 * `options.canvas` (string | HTMLCanvasElement) - A *string* containing the `id` of an existing HTML element or a *DOMElement* instance.
 If `null` or not provided, a new canvas will be created.

-Return a `Promise` that resolves when initialization has completed.

 ### stop() : AnimationLoopProxy